-Anniversaries
+>Thoughts on Anniversaries

-The anniversary of being diagnosed is etched in my memory – how difficult that time was a how far I have come.
+The anniversary of being diagnosed is etched in my memory – how difficult that time was and how far I have come.
 I prefer to focus on the anniversary of my tumor being surgically removed as it represents the first day of the “cancer free” calendar.
 Every day is a gift beyond that.
 I handle it by taking some time to reflect on things for which I am grateful.

 May of 2016 was the ovarian cancer.
 One year later, to my surprise, May again, I had breast cancer…So I thought what can I do?
 What can I do to help myself?
 What can I do to come back stronger, better, and to try to keep the cancer from coming back?